How do I get drugs during the drug coverage gap?

 - Payments made by your plan, by an employer, union, federal agency or other group insurer;

-- Discounts on generic drugs in the gap that are provided by the federal government;
+- Discounts on brand and generic drugs in the gap that are provided by the federal government;

 - The value of free or low-cost drugs provided by a drug manufacturer’s assistance program;